Quansight/Quansight-website/README.md

 Code changes move through three stages, each of which corresponds to a branch in
 git: a feature branch (PR), then the `develop` branch, then `main`.
-When your code gets merged to the `main` branch, Vercel deploys it the public website.
+When your code gets merged to the `main` branch, Vercel deploys it to the public website.

 You should never merge your code into the `develop` branch unless it's ready for deployment (via merge to `main`).
 Putting your code into the `develop` branch is